 Entrainment events often occur on a seasonal cycle and are a function of the amount of water discharged through a facility.
 Therefore, it is important for our model to recreate potential hydrologic conditions and the operating scenarios for such conditions.
 For facilities with multiple units, it is assumed that a single unit would be operated up until its most efficient flow.
 At that point, water will then begin to flow through other units up until their most efficient flow or until the hydrologic capacity of the facility is met.
 Any more discharge is then spilled over the dam.
 If we assume fish proportionally follow the flow, we can estimate the rates at which fish will pass via each passage route.
 Thus, if we know the river discharge, we can simulate passage through the facility.

-The last 10 years of data from the 100 nearest USGS stream gages to each dam were analyzed with the Python modules; hydrofunctions and Pandas.
-A linear relationship is evident when we graph exceedance flow as a function of drainage area.
-Stryke uses ordinary least squares regression with the Python module statsmodels to estimate seasonal exceedance flows (10, 50, and 90-percent exceedance) at each facility.
-Figure 2 shows one such example of the 50-percent spring exceedance flow at Allegheny Lock and Dam (red dot) on the Allegheny River in Pennsylvania.
-We created seasonal exceedance flow scenarios for winter (December, January, February), spring (March, April, May), summer (June, July, August), and fall (September, October, November).

-Figure 2 Spring 50-Percent Exceedance at Allegheny Lock and Dam 2

-With three-month seasons, we simulated daily entrainment events (fish per M ft3) for 90 model-days (30 per month).
-Then expanded that to a daily entrainment estimate (fish) by multiplying the entrainment rate by the total amount of discharge through the project.
-Stryke simulates a daily entrainment event as a function of species and season with a pseudo-random draw from a Pareto, Weibull Max, or Generalized Extreme Value distribution using Scipy.stats.
-After Stryke iterates through each seasonal scenario and species combination, it then summarizes results.

 Vulnerability to Entrainment

 The second component of an ERA objectively assesses the vulnerability of those species subjected to entrainment.
 Large impacts to highly vulnerable species carry the most risk, but what makes one species any more vulnerable than another?
 In 2012, Cada and Schweizer developed a traits-based assessment (TBA) to estimate fish population sustainability for data poor fish populations.
 This qualitative assessment extended experimental results from tested fish species to predict passage survival of other untested species based on phylogenic relationships or ecological similarities (Cada and Schweizer 2012).
 Kleinschmidt used the concepts of the Cada and Schweizer (2012) TBA and the Patrick et. al. (2009) PSA as a framework for assessing vulnerability.
 However, we used a straightforward quantitative approach for assessing fish population sustainability.
 Specifically, we used estimates of fish population growth rates for each species to evaluate a population’s ability to make up for turbine passage losses with compensatory mechanisms.
 If these compensatory mechanisms are not enough to overcome losses, the fish population is vulnerable to entrainment stressors.